awsdocs/amazon-s3-userguide/doc_source/storage-class-intro.md

 You can also explicitly choose to encrypt objects stored in the S3 Outposts storage class using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)\.
 For more information, see [Protecting data using server\-side encryption with customer\-provided encryption keys \(SSE\-C\)](ServerSideEncryptionCustomerKeys.md)\.

-For more information about S3 on Outposts, see [Using Amazon S3 on Outposts](S3onOutposts.md)\.
+For more information about S3 on Outposts, see [What is Amazon S3 on Outposts?](S3onOutposts.md)\.

 ## Comparing the Amazon S3 storage classes<a name="sc-compare"></a>